Updated June 6, 2023

-“To err is human, to forgive divine”—this is one quote that you must’ve heard many times as you were growing up.
-It is indeed a very basic human trait to make mistakes and miscalculate many aspects of work.
-But, recipients of that work also happen to be humans who most of the times aren’t so forgiving, especially when it comes to product and services rendered to them.
-One such service within an organization projects and leading these are the project manager.
-While we are bound to make mistakes, a project manager goals heading a project needs to be so focused and cautious during the course of the project that they need to look out for things that can lead their project astray and can be detrimental for their career ahead.
+“To err is human, to forgive divine”—this is one quote you must’ve heard many times as you were growing up.
+Making mistakes and miscalculating many aspects of work is a fundamental human trait.
+But recipients of that work also happen to be humans who, most of the time, aren’t so forgiving, especially when it comes to products and services rendered to them.
+One such service within an organization project and leading these are the project manager.
+While we are bound to make mistakes, a project manager goals heading a project needs to be so focused and cautious during the project that they need to look out for things that can lead their project astray and can be detrimental to their career ahead.

-In this article, we’re going to explore my take on the top 8 mistakes that project manager goals often commit but need to be avoided at all costs.
-These mistakes can have serious consequences to the project and can flip off the wrong switch.
+In this article, we’re going to explore my take on the top 8 mistakes that project managers’ goals often commit but need to be avoided at all costs.
+These mistakes can have severe consequences for the project and can flip off the wrong switch.

 Project Manager Goals, Duties, and Responsibilities